 - First, ask yourself this question: "Can this question be answered by looking in the syllabus or looking on the D2L course site?" - Use PSY 493 in the subject line.
-I have anywhere between 500 1000 students in various courses in any given semester.
-Using the course in the subject line makes it clear you are a student in this course asking a question.
-This helps to prevent e-mails from going directly to the junk folder. - Please address the e-mail properly.
-Use the appropriate salutation: - o E.g. "Hi Dr. Thompson"; "Hello Dr. Thompson". - Please sign your e-mail with your full name, so I know who you are.
+I have anywhere between 500 1000 students in different courses in any given semester.
+Using the course in the subject line makes it clear you are a student in this course asking a question. - Please address the e-mail properly.
+Use the appropriate salutation: - o E.g. "Hi Dr. Thompson"; "Hello Dr. Thompson". - Use your MSU email address only for course-related communications.
+This tells me you are a student at MSU in this course.
+It also helps to prevent e-mails from going directly to the junk folder. - Please sign your e-mail with your full name, so I know who you are.
 I can't wait to get to know you, but maizeandbluearetheworst@spartans.com makes it hard for me to know who you are. - Proofread your e-mail.
 Is your question conveyed clearly?
-Did autocorrect make it sound super weird? - Be polite and professional.
+Did autocorrect or ChatGPT make it sound super weird? - Put effort into email communications.
+I do not use AI to answer your emails: I take the time to respond and I expect you to do the same when composing your communications with me.

+- Be polite and professional.
 We are in a place of work.
 Emails are to be treated as professional communications, not like text messages with friends. - Please check out this link, which explains how to email your professor: https://medium.com/@lportwoodstacer/how-to-email-your-professor-without-being-annoying-af-cf64ae0e4087

 Check your e-mail and course site regularly!
 During the course, I will post on the course site from time to time with important information and reminders.
-Please read e-mails or posts as soon as you receive them, and please set up D2L to forward course emails and announcements to your email address: Guidance on how to do this is provided in the Week 1 content.
+Please read e-mails or posts as soon as you receive them, and please set up D2L to forward course emails and announcements to your email address: Guidance on how to do this is included in the Week 1 content.